Moderate Examples

 # Input Divider

-This is the implimentation of OutputA = Control0 * (InputA / InputB).
+This is the implementation of OutputA = Control0 * (InputA / InputB)

 The quotient signal can be routed to the Moku Oscilloscope in the contiguous Slot for quick viewing of the signal and to check the signal is as expected;